If you're a tax agent or adviser and your client has an estate with a tax liability, you can register it online.

 How to register

 To register an estate, you need to have an agent services account.
-If you’ve already got one, you need the User ID and password you created when you set up the account.
+If you’ve already got one, you need the Government Gateway user ID and password you created when you set up the account.

-If you don’t have an account, you can create one the first time you register an estate.
+If you don’t have a user ID, you can create one the first time you register an estate.
 You’ll need:

 - your agency’s Unique Taxpayer Reference (UTR) or Corporation Tax reference

 - the postcode associated with that reference

 - to have used HMRC online services for agents

 You must be the person responsible for your agent firm’s tax or administrative matters.
 After you’ve set up an agent services account, you can add administrators and assistants before registering an estate.